rust-lang/surveys/surveys/micro/2025-06-compiler-performance.md

 - Using terminal commands (e.g. `cargo check`)
 - Other (open response)

-### If you use Cargo, how often do you use the following commands after making a change to Rust code?
+### If you use Cargo, how often do you use the following commands after each change to Rust code?

 Type: matrix (optional)

 Commands:

 - `cargo check`
-- `cargo build` or `cargo run`
+- `cargo clippy`
 - `cargo test`
+- `cargo run` / `cargo build`

 Frequency:

-- Rarely
-- Sometimes
+- After every code change
+- Only after I have resolved other issues
+- Only after I am done (e.g. before creating a commit or pushing to a remote branch)
-- Often
+- Never

 ### How long do you need to wait for the compiler to rebuild your code after making a change?

 Please select the longest duration range amongst the projects that you regularly work on.

+This question focuses on local development workflows, not CI or remote builds.
+If you do not compile your Rust code locally, please skip this question.

 Type: select one (optional)